risuorg/risu/README.md

                         Only include plugins that contain substring -x SUBSTRING, --exclude SUBSTRING
-                        Exclude plugins that contain substring
+                        Exclude plugins that contain substring -p [0-1000], --prio [0-1000]
+                        Only include plugins are equal or above specified prio

 Config options:
   --dump-config         Dump config to console to be saved into file --no-config           Do not read configuration from file ~/DEVEL
                         /citellus/citellusclient/citellus.conf or
                         ~/.citellus.conf

 ```

 ## Plugins and their descriptions